 Convenient Off-Site Physical Storage

 Companies that have important files and other items that they don’t wish to throw away but need to clear from the office to make more space would benefit from using a business self-storage facility.
-Safestore is the UK’s largest storage company with over 100 facilities, so they’re likely to have one in your city.
+Safestore is the UK’s largest storage company with over 100 facilities and industrial racking, so they’re likely to have one in your city.
 As a UK publicly traded company, they’ve been in business since the late 90s offering their dependable storage services to businesses and individuals who have seen a need for it.

 Share a Desk